 Coffee should be avoided or limited in some circumstances

 Women with benign fibrocystic breast disease should avoid coffee.
 Caffeine consumption is associated with higher risk of benign breast disease and also appears to heighten breast cancer risk among women with the disease.
 One study found statistically significant positive correlations between caffeine consumption and both ER-/PR- breast cancer and breast tumors greater than 2 cm in size for women with benign breast disease.
-Coffee also appears to increase breast density, a known breast cancer risk factor, among women undergoing treatment with hormone replacement therapy (HRT).
+Coffee also appears to increase breast density, a known breast cancer risk factor, among women undergoing treatment with hormone replacement therapy (HRT) or menopausal hormone therapy.

 Coffee should be avoided during chemotherapy.
 Coffee and other sources of caffeine may reduce the effectiveness of anthracycline chemotherapy drugs such as Adriamycin (doxorubicin).
 There is also some evidence that coffee could reduce the effectiveness of Taxol (paclitaxel) and other taxane chemotherapy as a result of its caffeic acid content.